A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Preparation Phase/Readme.md

 4. Verify detections in the Detections tab.

-This approach ensures that both file and process activities involving Mimikatz are monitored and flagged automatically.
-You can further refine the YARA rule or detection logic based on your specific use case.
+This approach ensures that the file and process activities involving Mimikatz are monitored and flagged automatically.
+Based on your specific use case, you can further refine the YARA rule or detection logic.

 ---